Azure-Samples/azure-spring-boot-samples/keyvault/spring-cloud-azure-starter-keyvault-jca/keyvault-ssl-bundles-web/README.md

 description: This sample demonstrates how to enable Server and Client SSL via Azure KeyVault SSL bundles in Spring Boot application.
 ---

-# Enable Server and Client SSL from Azure Key Vault SSL Bundles in Spring Boot Application
+# Enable Server and Client SSL from Azure Key Vault SSL Bundles in Spring Boot Web Application

-This sample demonstrates how to enable Server and Client SSL via Azure KeyVault SSL bundles in Spring Boot application.
+This sample demonstrates how to enable Server and Client SSL via Azure KeyVault SSL bundles in Spring Boot web application.
 [Link to reference doc](https://learn.microsoft.com/azure/developer/java/spring-framework).

 ## What You Will Build